keatinl1/keatinl1/README.md

 ### Hi there 👋
 ###
 ###
 I'm Luke, a mechanical engineer specializing in robotics.
-I have a strong passion for control engineering and mechanical design.
+I have a strong passion for control engineering and mechanical design
 ###
 ###
-Feel free to connect with me on LinkedIn or reach out via email at <a href="mailto:keatinl1@tcd.ie">keatinl1@tcd.ie</a>.
+Feel free to connect with me on LinkedIn or reach out via email at <a href="mailto:keatinl1@tcd.ie">keatinl1@tcd.ie</a>

 <!--
 **keatinl1/keatinl1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.